If your degree was taught or researched in English

 You must have proof that you’ve passed your degree.
 This can be either:

-- an original and official transcript with your name, the name of the institution, your degree and confirmation of the award
+- an official transcript with your name, the name of the institution, your degree and confirmation of the award

-- an original and official letter from your university confirming it can’t reissue your certificate or when it will be issued
+- an official letter from your university confirming it cannot reissue your certificate or when it will be issued

 Your letter must include: